shashhank03/StudyBud/README.md

 ---

-Thank you for using the Room Discussion Website!
+Thank you for using Studybud!
 Enjoy your discussions!